I’ve written before about what makes a good brand and how branding can either be honest or dishonest.

-First, it’s a great example of a dishonest brand that also happens to be well done.
-The vitaminwater brand is well-designed, well-marketed and well-placed: you’ll find it alongside all kinds of health-oriented drinks in organic-crazed shops like Whole Foods and in the ‘granola’ sections of mainstream supermarkets.
+First, it’s a great example of a dishonest company that also happens to have well executed branding.
+The vitaminwater brand is well-designed, well-marketed, and well-placed: you’ll find it alongside health-oriented drinks in organic-crazed shops like Whole Foods and in the ‘granola’ sections of mainstream supermarkets.

 Second, it shows that impostors hiding behind even very well-built brands can’t hide their true colors forever.
 Who’s to say what will happen as a result of this lawsuit, but you can be sure that if it goes well, there will be a slew of other products in the crosshairs soon, not to mention much stricter regulations as to what passes muster when it comes to being defined as ‘healthy.’

 Third, I think most of us fell for it, and I don’t know about you, but I’m pretty pissed.
 I feel betrayed, like Coke made a fool of me.
 They only added insult to injury with their official response to the lawsuit, explaining why they shouldn’t be sued:

 “No consumer could reasonably be misled into thinking vitaminwater was a healthy beverage.”

 Coke, that hurts.
 Not only have you pulled the wool over my eyes, but now you’ve called me unreasonable for thinking that a product whose name is a combination of ‘vitamin’ and ‘water,’ which uses slogans like ‘vitamins + water = all you need’ isn’t bad for you.